r88rfgd/Taplet/README.md

 This guide covers the setup required to run the TAPLET backend, local AI models, and React Native / Expo frontend.

-Apk is in the Repo & Releases
+Apk can be found in the Releases tab.

 ## 1. Prerequisites